salamynder/libcat/README.md

     - [x] only one index type (doc) - as envisioned for ES6 (_doc)
     - [x] connect articles with books they are in, via allegro #849 field and ES-parent-child-relation.
 Rationale: We need 84 for regular entries of higher tier writings (übergeordnete Werke), so let's use the last slot of 84 (the 9th) for the join.
     - [x] have volumes of books connected via ES-nested-objects field: sub
+    - [ ] one index, one shard: scaling problems? current number of documents in bvtkk is about 10.000: so out use-case is to small to worry about this? what about others?

 ## About